Aaron Saxton: Scientology official in Australia and United States

-Whistleblower against organisation
+Whistleblower against Scientology

 Australian Senator Nick Xenophon read Saxton's statements about Scientology into the public record.

 In 2009, Saxton lived in Perth, Australia, and worked as an information technology contractor.
 He contacted Senator Nick Xenophon of Australia, who read statements by Saxton about Scientology into the parliamentary record of the Australian Senate.
 In a November 2009 speech, Xenophon said, "Aaron has now left the organisation and is willing to cooperate with police investigations into these matters."
 Senator Xenophon characterised Saxton as a "victim" of Scientology that had written to him about the organisation.
 Saxton's statement was tabled in Australian parliament.

 Xenophon said, "In his statement Aaron also says he was forced to participate in the illegal confinement and torture of a follower who was kept under house arrest. ...
 He says while under control of Scientology he was involved in coercing female followers to have abortions (because) ... this was in line with a policy designed to keep followers loyal to the organisation and to allow them to keep working for the organisation."
 He read into the record, "Aaron says women who fell pregnant were taken to offices and bullied to have an abortion.
 If they refused, they faced demotion and hard labour ...
 Aaron says one staff member used a coat-hanger and self-aborted her child for fear of punishment.
 He says she was released from the organisation and the files were destroyed."
 Saxton said that while a member of the Scientology organisation, he had participated in actions including torture and blackmail.
 He stated that Scientology members deemed to be underperforming in their tasks were ordered to eat rations of beans and rice.